CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 #### Example of a spatial function

-This example of a spatial function serves to illustrate the key concepts.
-It returns a filtered subset of a table (created using the Natural Earth [ne_50m_admin_0_countries](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_countries.zip) dataset which is in [EPSG:4326](https://epsg.io/4326)).
+This function returns a filtered subset of a table (created using the Natural Earth [ne_50m_admin_0_countries](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_countries.zip) dataset which is in [EPSG:4326](https://epsg.io/4326)).
 The filter in this case is the first letters of the country name.

-The `name_prefix` parameter includes a **default value**: this is useful for clients (like the preview interface for this service) that read arbitrary function definitions and need a default value to fill into interface fields.
+The `name_prefix` parameter includes a **default value**: this is useful for clients that read arbitrary function definitions and need a default value to fill into interface fields.
+The preview interface for `pg_featureserv` is an example.

 ```sql
 CREATE OR REPLACE FUNCTION postgisftw.countries_name(